Leon-guerineau/NFE-114-Project/README.md

     - The account management and authorizations
     - The forms

-    But you can see those features in action by launching the symfony version of the project
+    But you can see those features in action by launching [the symfony version of the project](https://github.com/Leon-guerineau/projet-symfony).